-HarvestNet values doing ministry as a team.
-No one individual has everything the body of Christ needs.
-We need one another’s gifts.
-We simply are better together and work as a team in our ministries, in our regions, and across generations.
+HarvestNet International values doing ministry as a team.
+No single individual has everything the body of Christ needs.
+Each person needs the gifts of others.
+HNI realizes that we are better together; consequently, HNI works in teams in its ministries, in multiple regions, and across generations.

-- Ministry Teamwork: We value all the ministry gifts as found in Ephesians 4 and the spiritual gifts described in 1 Corinthians 12 as being essential to the fulfillment of God’s purpose for the church on earth.
-It is imperative these gifts work together and that those blessed with a gift or gifts honor and value the gift or gifts that others also have.
+- Ministry Teamwork: HNI values all the ministry gifts as found in Ephesians 4 and the spiritual gifts described in 1 Corinthians 12: 8-10 as being essential to the fulfillment of God’s purpose for the church on earth.
+It is imperative that these gifts work together and that those blessed with a gift or gifts honor and value the gift or gifts that others also have.

-- Regional Teamwork: To see a region or nation discipled and transformed will require the body of Christ in that region or nation to work together as a team to advance the Kingdom of God.
-HarvestNet is not a local church congregation but rather an international parachurch ministry that supports the work and mission of local congregations and their collective regional expression.
+- Regional Teamwork: To see a region or nation discipled and transformed requires t members of the body of Christ in that region or nation to work together as a team to advance the Kingdom of God.
+HarvestNet International is a ministry that supports the work and mission of local congregations and their collective regional expression.

 - Multigenerational Teamwork: In 1 John 2:12-14, three generations of spiritual maturity are described: fathers and mothers, young men and women, and children.
-We believe and value these seasons of life’s spiritual journey and believe God intends for all three generations to work together in teamwork.
-We value the wisdom of those who have lived life and have gone before us as spiritual fathers and mothers.
-We value the creativity, energy, and zeal of the young men and women.
-We recognize the need to perpetuate the things God has taught us and seek to birth, train, and equip spiritual children.
+HNI recognizes and values these seasons of life’s spiritual journey and believes that God intends for all three generations to work together in teamwork.
+HNI values the wisdom of those who have been spiritual fathers and mothers to others.
+HNI also values the creativity, energy, and zeal of its young men and women.
+HNI recognizes the need to perpetuate the things God has taught and seeks to birth, train, and equip spiritual children.

 - Personal Health: Healthy leaders make healthy ministries.
-This includes how a leader manages their time, their finances, and their physical body, their work ethic, and their “rest ethic.”
-Personal health includes commitment to time with God in worship and prayer, study of the Scriptures, and input from others.
-Personal health includes devotion to ongoing training and personal growth to help them better serve those under their care.
+Personal health includes how leaders manage their time, their finances, their physical bodies, their ethics, of work and rest.
+Personal health includes commitment to time with God in worship and prayer, the study of the Scriptures, and in receiving input from others.
+Personal health includes devotion to the ongoing training and personal growth that are necessary to better serve those in their employment or under their care.

-- Relational Health: While we have mentioned the need for authentic relationships in a previous value, relationships—marriage, family, friends, and work relationships—need to be healthy.
-For relationships to thrive and grow, they must be free from one person seeking to control or impose their will on another.
-For relationships to be healthy, there must be freedom of communication in order to clearly hear one another’s honest perspective.
+- Relational Health: Personal relationships—marriage, family, friends, and work relationships—need to be healthy.
+For relationships to thrive and grow, they must be free from one person seeking to control or impose his or her will on another.
+For relationships to be healthy there must be freedom of communication between people.
+Each must clearly hear another’s honest perspective.